 “As well as working with the companies we are also really interested in working with the other 6 AHSNs to share our learning and learn from not only our activity but also the companies involved – showcasing some of the best digital health innovations in the country.”

-David Fry, CEO Brain In Hand, said: “Brain in Hand has already helped thousands of people in the social care sector and we feel we have something to offer anyone suffering with common mental health problems such as autism within the NHS.
+David Fry, CEO Brain In Hand, said: “Brain in Hand has already helped thousands of people in the social care sector and we feel we have something to offer anyone suffering with common mental health problems, or conditions such as autism, within the NHS.
 The accelerator is one of the best ways to get access to the NHS and understand how our product can benefit the NHS.
 We are hoping the programme can help us to access NHS decision makers to help refine our proposition to the NHS and enable us to demonstrate first-hand what a great impact Brain in Hand can make.”

 About Health Innovation Manchester

 Health Innovation Manchester brings together health, academia and industry as part of an academic health science system with the aim of accelerating innovation to improve people’s health and wellbeing.